 - 1. Inspect the entire motorcycle chassis and engine for loose, damaged or missing fasteners.
 Tighten loose fasteners to the proper torque.
-See the INDIAN MOTORCYCLE Service Manual or an authorized INDIAN MOTORCYCLE dealer can assist. - 2.
+See the INDIAN MOTORCYCLE Service Manual or an authorized INDIAN MOTORCYCLE dealer or other qualified dealer. - 2.
 Always replace stripped, damaged or broken fasteners before riding.
 Use genuine INDIAN MOTORCYCLE fasteners of equal size and strength.